tangowithcode/tango_with_django_2/manuscript/chapter-deployment.md

 - `error.log`, which logs any error messages produced by your web application; and
 - `server.log`, providing log details for the UNIX processes running your application.

 Note that the names for each log file are prepended with your subdomain.
+For example...

+{lang="text",linenos=off}
+	access.log

-For example, `access.log` for us will have the complete name `rangodemo2019.pythonanywhere.com.access.log`.
+would have the complete filename

+{lang="text",linenos=off}
+	rangodemo2019.pythonanywhere.com.access.log.

 When debugging, you may find it useful to delete or move the log files so that you don't have to scroll through a huge list of previous attempts.
 If the files are moved or deleted, they will be recreated automatically when a new request or error arises.
 The most recent issue appears at the bottom of the file, and it will provide you with the clues you need to solve it.
 Remember, you can always paste the error message into your search engine to see what others have done to solve the problem.
 We are sure that you won't be the first person to encounter the problem you are facing!